-African Women Do Not Plant Families Do Not Eat
+African Women Don't Farm Families Don't Eat

-Farming while being female
+Farming while being female.

 Around the world, there are distinct roles given to women.
 Women play a critical role in farming Africa as well as in livestock raising and food processing.
 Almost half of the farming agricultural workers in sub-Saharan Africa are women, however; African women farms are far less productive than African males.

 Agriculture has always played a fundamental role in the lives of people on the African continent.
 Whether the food is grown for household consumption or for sale women farmers contribute heavily to Africa’s agriculture.